xeor/dockerfiles/README.md

 * Misc docker containers made for private use, but might be useful for others :)

-# Notes
+# Debugging
-* To install nsenter (and the alias docker-enter), use 'docker run --rm -v /usr/local/bin:/target jpetazzo/nsenter'
+* nsenter (and the alias docker-enter): Install with 'docker run --rm -v /usr/local/bin:/target jpetazzo/nsenter', and use 'nsenter containerID' to get in

+# Other usefull containers